hteumeuleu/caniemail/_features/html-input-text.md

 }
 notes: ""
 notes_by_num: {
-  "1": "Email scrolls to the end when space bar is pressed.
-This can be fixed by wrapping the `<input>` in `<ul role=/"presentation/">` ", "2": "Screen jumps when input is in focus",
-  "3": "A number of android clients will not show the keyboard when the input is clicked.
+  "1": "Buggy.
+Email scrolls to the end when space bar is pressed.
+This can be fixed by wrapping the `<input>` in `<ul role=\"presentation\">`.", "2": "Buggy.
+Screen jumps when input is in focus.", "3": "Buggy.
+A number of Android clients will not show the keyboard when the input is clicked.
 Copy and pasting text works."
 }
 ---